keleko34/solone/README.md

 What is it?
 ==========
-This library allows to fetch the files for usable components in the kaleo framework using the kaleo configs and url queries to determine the files to fetch based on environments
+This library allows to fetch the files for usable components in the kaleo framework using the kaleo configs and url queries to determine the files to fetch based on environments and can be used both for the frontend and the backend

 Installation
 ============